InspiringGroup-Lab/CoGNN/README.md

 We summarize the required hardware resources and software conditions for running the Docker image we provide.

 **Hardware Resources**
-- A x86-64 Linux server (at least 128GB RAM, 512GB spare disk)
+- An x86_64 Linux server (at least 128GB RAM, 512GB spare disk)
     - We tested on Intel(R) Xeon(R) Gold 6348 CPU @ 2.60GHz
 - NVIDIA GPU (at least 16GB Memory)
     - We tested on NVIDIA A100 80GB PCIe and NVIDIA GeForce RTX 4090